 Home organization for the arrival of a senior family member means looking at your house through a different set of eyes.

-Almost like new parents have to learn how to see the potential for danger through the eyes of a toddler, the first step in organizing your living space for the arrival of an older relative is looking for anything that could present a danger as a result of:
+Almost like new parents have to learn how to see the potential for danger through the eyes of a toddler, the first step in organizing your living space for the arrival of an older relative is looking for anything that could present a danger as a result of their failing vision, loss of balance, slowed reflexes or any other unpleasant aspect of aging.

 Home Organizing is Clutter Organizing